j6k4m8/goosepaper/README.md

 goosepaper is a utility that delivers a daily newspaper to your remarkable tablet. that's cute!

+you can include RSS feeds, Twitter feeds, news articles, wikipedia articles-of-the-day, weather, and more.
+I read it when I wake up so that I can feel anxious without having to get my phone out.

+Check out `main.py` for an example usage!

 ## usage

 execute easily using [frof](https://github.com/j6k4m8/frof):